Loading...

 Description

-An atmosphere is a layer of gases surrounding the Earth.
-The gases are attracted by the gravity.
-The air has a mass of about 5.15×10^18 kg and contains 78% N, 21% O, 0.9% Ar, 0.039% CO₂ and small amounts of other gases (Ne, He, CH₄, H₂, Kr) including water vapor.
-The Earth‘s atmosphere consists, from the ground up, of the troposphere, stratosphere, mesosphere, thermosphere (or ionosphere) and exosphere.
-Three quarters of the atmosphere lies within the troposphere, and the depth of this layer varies between 18 km at the equator and 7 km at the poles.
-The ozone layer, which absorbs UV energy from the Sun, is located primarily in the stratosphere, at altitudes of 15 to 35 km.
-The Kármán line, located within the thermosphere at an altitude of 100 km, is commonly used to define the boundary between the Earth's atmosphere and outer space.
-However, the exosphere can extend from 500 up to 10,000 km above the surface, where it interacts with the planet's magnetosphere.
-Clouds are mainly formed in troposphere and are divided into several physical forms based on their physical structures and processes of a formation.
+The Earth's atmosphere is a layer of gases surrounding the planet, held in place by gravity.
+The atmosphere has a mass of approximately 5.15×10^18 kg and is composed of 78% N, 21% O, 0.9% Ar, 0.039% CO₂ and trace amounts of other gases (Ne, He, CH₄, H₂, Kr) as well as water vapor.
+Earth's atmosphere is structured in layers from the ground up: the troposphere, stratosphere, mesosphere, thermosphere (also known as the ionosphere) and exosphere.
+About three-quarters of the atmosphere’s mass is concentrated within the troposphere, where its depth ranges from about 18 km at the equator to 7 km at the poles.
+The ozone layer, which absorbs ultraviolet radiation from the Sun, is located primarily in the stratosphere at altitudes between 15 and 35 km.
+The Kármán line, situated within the thermosphere at an altitude of 100 km, is widely recognized as the boundary between Earth's atmosphere and outer space.
+Beyond this, the exosphere extends from about 500 km to as far as 10,000 km, where it interacts with Earth's magnetosphere.
+Clouds primarily form in the troposphere and are categorized into various types according to their physical structures and formation processes.